preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 Secrets
 ********
 A number of settings are available under Secrets.
 Exactly what is available here depends on the implementation.
-Here's an example (from Omnia 7.5):
+Here's an example:

 .. image:: tenant-secrets-v57.png